 - Chia seeds – You can omit the chia seeds if you want, but I add them because of their amazing health benefits, and also because I love the texture of my overnight oats when I add them.

 - Maple syrup – Use any sweetener you have on hand.
 Dates and sliced banana are also a good choice if you want a healthier alternative.

 - Vanilla extract – This ingredient is optional.
 However, if you have some vanilla extract on hand, please use it because your chia pudding will taste even better.

 - Milk – Any type of milk is okay.
 I prefer to use any unsweetened plant milk and then I add a sweetener of my choice, but it’s up to you.

 They’re really easy to make, just add all the ingredients (except the toppings) to a mason jar, stir, cover and refrigerate overnight (or for at least 4 hours).
 That’s all!

 Stir before serving and feel free to add more milk if you want.
 Then add your favorite toppings.
 I’ve been into almond butter and fresh blueberries lately, but the alternatives are endless.

 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

-- Add all the ingredients to a jar (except the almond butter and the blueberries), stir, cover and refrigerate overnight, or for at least 4 hours.
+- Add all the ingredients into a jar (except the almond or peanut butter and the blueberries), stir, cover, and refrigerate overnight or for at least 4 hours.

-- Give a good stir before serving and add more milk if needed.
-Then add your favorite ingredients.
-I used almond butter and fresh blueberries.
+- Give it a good stir before serving and add more milk if needed.

 - Nutritional info has been calculated without the almond butter and the blueberries.